shubhamdhiman/Kommunicate/README.md

 # Kommunicate Task

 Note: Hello Kommunicate Team.
-When I was creating the UI my browser was zoomed in to 125%, and I didn't noticed that, when i deployed it I found this issue.
+When I was creating the UI my browser was zoomed in to 125%, and I didn't noticed that, when i deployed it I found this issue and then the time was gone.
 Kindly pardon me for this you can see the previes below for the UI I was working on...

 ## Deployment Link: https://melodic-sfogliatella-19e7da.netlify.app/